Julius Genachowski

 Julius Genachowski (born August 19, 1962) is an American lawyer and businessman.
 He became the Federal Communications Commission Chairman on June 29, 2009.
 On March 22, 2013, he announced he would be leaving the FCC in the coming weeks.
 On January 6, 2014, it was announced that Genachowski had joined The Carlyle Group.
+He transitioned from Partner and Managing Director to Senior Advisor in early 2024.